kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Why are Serverless Architectures more economical than Server-based Architectures?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Serverless Architectures use new powerful computing devices.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Serverless Architectures use new powerful computing devices.
-&nbsp;&nbsp;&nbsp;&nbsp;B. With the Server-based Architectures, compute resources continue to run all the time but with serverless architecture, compute resources are only used when code is being executed.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. With the Server-based Architectures, compute resources continue to run all the time but with serverless architecture, compute resources are only used when code is being executed.
-&nbsp;&nbsp;&nbsp;&nbsp;C. When you reserve serverless capacity, you will get large discounts compared to server reservation.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. When you reserve serverless capacity, you will get large discounts compared to server reservation.
-&nbsp;&nbsp;&nbsp;&nbsp;D. With Serverless Architectures you have the ability to scale automatically up or down as demand changes.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. With Serverless Architectures you have the ability to scale automatically up or down as demand changes.

 <details><summary>Click to reveal answer.</summary>
 <br>